YolkiNii/odin-calculator/README.md

 # Odin Calculator
 A basic calculator that supports simple operations purely in HTML, CSS, and JavaScript.
 This is a milestone project under The Odin Project Foundations Course.

+Also added a small puzzle to this to demonstrate potential security related matter with JavaScript and the web console.
+The goal is to use the console and buttons to display `"I SAID DON'T TOUCH ME!!!"` on the Calculator display.
+The criteria is to have the sequence of presses trigger the message to display.
+Thought of this as a way to explore the capabilities of the web console and public webpages that utilize JavaScript.